sid-max1996/lite-utility/docs-website/docs/reactive/emitter.md

 // EventsT is an events type schema. constructor<EventsT>(
   params: {
-    quiet: boolean // print console.error for error in on handler (default: true).
+    quiet: boolean // print console.error for error in on handler (default: false).
   }
 ) {}
 ```